 Physical attributes such as size, fitness, and strength combined with ball control have long been considered critical factors in the hunt for new soccer talent.
 The third, slightly elusive factor of “game intelligence” — to always be at the right place at the right time — has been difficult to measure.

-Researchers at Karolinska Institutet provided a possible scientific explanation for the phenomenon, and showed that the so-termed “executive cognitive functions” in adult players could be associated with their success on the pitch.
-In a new study, which is published in the scientific journal PLOS ONE, they show that cognitive faculties can be similarly quantified and linked to how well children and young people do in the game.
+Researchers at Karolinska Institutet provided a possible scientific explanation for the phenomenon.
+They showed that the so-called “executive cognitive functions” in adult players could be associated with their success on the pitch.
+The study, published in the scientific journal PLOS ONE, shows that cognitive faculties can be similarly quantified and linked to how well children and young people do in the game.

-“This is interesting since soccer clubs focus heavily on the size and strength of young players,” says study leader Predrag Petrovic, at Karolinska Institutet’s Department of Clinical Neuroscience.
+“This is interesting since soccer clubs focus heavily on the size and strength of young players,” says study leader Predrag Petrovic at Karolinska Institutet’s Department of Clinical Neuroscience.
 “Young players who have still to reach full physical development rarely get a chance to be picked as potential elite players, which means that teams risk missing out on a new Iniesta or Xavi.”

-For this present study, the researchers measured certain executive functions in 30 elite soccer players aged between 12 and 19, and then cross-referenced the results with the number of goals they scored during two years.
+For this study, the researchers measured certain executive functions in 30 elite soccer players aged between 12 and 19.
+They then cross-referenced the results with the number of goals they scored during two years.
 The metrics were taken in part using the same standardized tests used in healthcare.

-“This was expected since cognitive function is less developed in young people than it is in adults, which is probably reflected in how young people play, with fewer passes that lead to goals,” says Predrag Petrovic.
+“This was expected since cognitive function is less developed in young people than in adults, which is probably reflected in how young people play, with fewer passes that lead to goals,” says Predrag Petrovic.